jmmoloney/jmmoloney.github.io/_posts/2019-02-06-batteryscript.md

 ---
 layout: post
-title: Mac OS Low-Battery Script using AppleScript
+title: Custom Mac OS Low-Battery Notification using AppleScript
 comments: false
 ---

 For some time, I was bothered by the fact that I would not receive a low battery warning on my MacBook until the critical 5%.
-In a panic, I'd have to search furiously for A. my charger, and B. an outlet.
-I was surprised to find out that there wasn't a native way to change the options related to the warning, especially since other apple products would give warnings much earlier than 5%.
+In a panic, I'd have to search furiously for A) my charger and B) an outlet.
+I was also surprised to find out that there wasn't a native way to change the options related to the warning, especially since other Apple products would give warnings much earlier than 5%.

 Just over a year ago, I decided to look into creating my own notification script to solve this small annoyance and to alert me at a more reasonable percentage.
 I was actually able to get something working with the help of this link from lifehacker [here](https://www.lifehacker.com.au/2011/02/give-your-mac-a-more-attention-grabbing-low-battery-warning/).